pwtail/readme/README.md

 There is a pretty known writing by Bob Nystrom named ["What color is you function"](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/)?

-In it, the author reflects on the different approaches to async programming that programming languages have.
+In it, the author reflects on the approaches to async programming  different programming languages use.
-The majority of languages, including Python, use "functions of different colors".
+The majority of languages, including Python, use functions "of different colors".
 That means, one color for regular functions and another for async ones.
-In Python that is done with async and await keywords.
+In Python that is done using async and await keywords.
-Golang does not use function coloring, as a vivid counter-example.
+Golang does not have function colors, as a vivid counter-example.

 That is said just for a preface actually.
 I won't discuss the ways of implementing concurrency, because I'm not too much of an expert.